-Hearty and rich with just 5 ingredients in this Roasted Red Bell Pepper and Heirloom Tomato Soup.
+Hearty and rich with just 5 ingredients in this creamy Roasted Red Bell Pepper and Heirloom Tomato Soup.
 Freeze with ease to preserve for winter days ahead. gluten free + vegan *Recipe updated Sept.
 2018 with new pictures, text and a few additional recipe notes.

-Looks like pumpkin, doesn’t it?
+Looks almost like pumpkin, doesn’t it?
 I haven’t quite jumped on the pumpkin train yet, although, I am eye’n those beauties and am looking forward to Fall flavors.
 There are still heirloom tomatoes to be had and bell peppers continue to make their appearance at farms and markets.